xmtp/xmtp-dot-org/vision/roadmap.md

 ### Mobile support for React Native

-Developers will be able to build mobile client apps in [React Native](https://github.com/xmtp/xmtp-js/issues/170).
+Developers can start building mobile client apps in React Native using the [React Native SDK](https://github.com/xmtp/xmtp-react).

 ---

 ## Developer Preview 🧑‍💻

 Opportunity to test, validate, and provide feedback.
 We do not recommend usage in production apps just yet.

+### UI Kit & React Hooks SDK

+Enable developers to focus on differentiating features by providing reusable messaging components via a [UI kit & React Hooks SDK](https://github.com/xmtp/xmtp-web).

 ### Build Android apps in Kotlin